twilio-labs/function-templates/funlet-simple-menu/README.md

 ### Message

-Text string: a recording URL or a text to say.
+Text string, a recording URL or a text to say.
 *(A string starting with 'http' is considered to be a URL)*

 1. Event: `Message` parameter